Lola (1961 film)

 Lola is a 1961 romantic drama film written and directed by Jacques Demy (in his feature directorial debut) as a tribute to director Max Ophüls, described by Demy as a "musical without music".
-Anouk Aimée stars in the title role.
+Anouk Aimée stars in the titular role.
 The film was restored and re-released by Demy's widow, French filmmaker Agnès Varda.

 The names of the film and title character were inspired by Josef von Sternberg's 1930 film The Blue Angel, in which Marlene Dietrich played a burlesque performer named Lola Lola.

 Plot

 In the seaside French town of Nantes, a young man, Roland Cassard, is wasting his life away until he has a chance encounter with Lola, a woman he knew as a teenager before World War II, who is now a cabaret dancer.
-Although Roland is quite smitten with her, Lola is preoccupied with her former lover Michel, who abandoned her after impregnating her seven years earlier.
+Although Roland is quite smitten with Lola, she is preoccupied with Michel, who, seven years earlier, had got her pregnant before abandoning her.
 Also vying for Lola's heart is American sailor Frankie, whose affection Lola does not return.

 Struggling for work, Roland gets involved in a diamond-smuggling plot with a local barber.
 Cécile, a 13-year-old girl, crosses paths with Roland; in many ways she reminds him of Lola, whose real name is also Cécile.
 In the end, Michel returns to Nantes, apparently very successful and hoping to marry Lola, just as she is leaving for another job in Marseille.
 She goes away with Michel as she always said she would.